-African elephant population has declined by over 60% since the 1970s.
 The main cause of this decline is poaching for their ivory tusks – 96 elephants are killed in Africa each day.

 Seneca Park Zoo partners with organizations like African Parks to address elephant conservation.
 One of the efforts we support is the operation of Garamba National Park in Democratic Republic of Congo.

-Garamba National Park is a World Heritage Site that:
+Garamba National Park is a World Heritage Site that

 The Zoo raises thousands of dollars each year for elephants and their habitat, in support of initiatives like this.

-Southern white rhinos were poached to the verge of extinction in the late 1890s.
 Although their population is rebounding, they still face a constant threat of poaching for their horns, which are falsely believed to have medicinal purposes.

 You can be an advocate for rhinos by spreading the word about poaching and rhino horn.
 Rhino horn is made of keratin, the same material that makes up human hair and fingernails, and there is no research showing that keratin has medicinal properties.